- What about transportation to QUEST?

 Q: Are there any other benefits I should know about?

-A: Yes.
 When you become a member of Quest, you will receive a CCNY/CWE/QUEST PHOTO ID card, which will entitle you to FREE admission to the Whitney Museum of Modern American Art.
+You may also get free admission or discounts at other cultural institutions and commercial establishments if they accept it as a student ID.
+Also, the card can be used as an ID for other schools in the CUNY network such as Hunter, Lehman College, Brooklyn College, the CUNY Graduate Center and others.

 Q: What topics are offered?

-A: Each semester, QUEST offers about 40 diverse study groups in a variety of disciplines including: literature; creative arts with classes in poetry, creative writing, acting; history and government, science and tech, and contemporary/sociological Issues.
+Each semester, QUEST offers over 35 diverse courses in a variety of disciplines including: literature; creative arts with classes in poetry, creative writing, acting; history and government, science and tech, and contemporary/sociological Issues.

 Q: Do you have prerequisites or exams?